Scotland: Economy

 In 2024, Scotland's gross domestic product (GDP), including offshore oil and gas, was estimated at £223.4 billion.
-In 2021, Scottish exports in goods and services (excluding intra-UK trade) were estimated to be £50.1 billion.
+In 2021 Scottish exports in goods and services (excluding intra-UK trade) were estimated to be £50.1 billion.
 Scotland's primary goods exports are mineral fuels, machinery and transport, and beverages and tobacco.
 The country's largest export markets in goods are the Netherlands (£6.9 billion), the United States (£4.0 billion), the Republic of Ireland (£2.8 billion), Germany (£2.8 billion), France (£2.3 billion) and China (£0.8 billion).
 Its largest international export market is the European Union.

 Scotch whisky is one of Scotland's more known goods of economic activity.
 In 2024, whisky exports from Scotland contributed £5.4 billion in revenue towards the economy, accounting for 74% of all Scottish food and drink exports internationally in 2023.
 The Scotch whisky industry supports over 41,000 jobs in the sector across Scotland.
-Tourism is regarded as a major component within the Scottish economy, supporting over 245,000 related jobs across the sector and contributing £10.8 billion in revenue in 2023, 6% of the overall Scottish economy.
-The most visited tourist attractions in the country include Edinburgh Castle, the National Museum of Scotland, the Battle of Culloden Visitor Centre, Edinburgh Zoo, Stirling Castle and Urquhart Castle.
 A considerable number of Scottish companies have established international reputations and trade worldwide in a variety of sectors, including Rockstar North (gaming), Pringle of Scotland and Lyle & Scott (fashion and textiles), A.G.
 Barr (soft drinks manufacturing), Alexander Dennis (bus manufacturing), Stagecoach Group (transportation), Tunnock's (confectionery) and Johnnie Walker (whisky).